mikenguyen13/data_analysis/_book/14-hypothesis.md

 t_S= \frac{S(\theta_0)^2}{I(\theta_0)} \sim \chi^2_v
 $$

-where v is the degree of freedom.
+where $v$ is the degree of freedom.

 Compare the slope of the log-likelihood of the sample estimate in relation to the slope of the log-likelihood of the hypothesized population parameter